Skip to main content

 Clara’s Pros & Cons

-• Requires expensive 1000W power supply upgrade
+• Requires serious power supply upgrade

 Score Breakdown